Multi-asset return risk measures: Additions to the empirical study

-As a second example, we use the classical Lebesgue norm to define acceptability criteria used in MARRMs.
-That is,~for a strictly positive loss $X$ and a market payoff $Z$ modeled as a positive random variable itself, the relative loss $\frac X Z$ is acceptable if and only if
+Here, we present another example, in which MARRM and MARM are significantly different.
+To do so, we use the classical Lebesgue norm to define an acceptability criterion for a MARRMs.
+For a strictly positive loss $X$ and a market payoff $Z$ modeled as a positive random variable itself, the relative loss $X/Z$ is acceptable if and only if